hamidrgh/EnsembleTools/docs/overview.rst

  # Visualize the distribution of the radius of gyration
  visualization.radius_of_gyration()

- # Visualize the contact maps
+ # Visualize the contact probability maps
  visualization.contact_prob_maps()

+ # Visualize the comparison matrix between loaded ensembles
+ visualization.comparison_matrix()